SV Erlenbach: History

 The club first rose above Lower Franconian level when it won promotion to the tier four Landesliga Bayern-Nord in 1977.
 SVE came eleventh in its first season there but followed this up with two runners-up finishes in 1979 and 1980.
 At the time, no promotion was available for the Landesliga runners-up, the promotion play-offs to the Bayernliga being introduced in 1981, and Erlenbach remained in the Landesliga, having to wait another 33 years to win promotion to this league.
 The club slowly declined after this and, in 1984, was relegated back to the Bezirksliga.

 SV Erlenbach was not a founding member of the new Bezirksoberliga Unterfranken when it was formed in 1988 but won promotion to the league two years later, in 1990.
 The club, during the leagues 24 seasons of existence, became the holder of a number of records.
-Erlenbach spent more seasons then any other club in the league, 18, led the all-time table and was the only club to have won three league titles.
+Erlenbach spent more seasons than any other club in the league, 18, led the all-time table and was the only club to have won three league titles.

 The clubs first stint in the league lasted for five seasons before a league title took it up to the Landesliga Bayern-Nord.
 It spent the 1995–96 season there but, finishing 17th, was promptly relegated.
 Six more Bezirksoberliga seasons followed before SVE won another league title, moved up to the Landesliga once more, finished 17th again and dropped back to the Bezirksoberliga.

 Back in the Bezirksoberliga Unterfranken the club immediately won another league championship and moved back up to the Landesliga, this time for two seasons.
 In its first year back, 2004–05, it came 13th but an 18th place the season after meant it dropped once more back to the Bezirksoberliga.

 Another six seasons in this league followed in which SVE never really came close to promotion again.
 In 2011–12, the leagues last season, the club finished eighth and managed to qualify for the new Landesliga Bayern-Nordwest, the Landesliga having been expanded from three to five divisions.
 SVE won the league in its first season and moved up to the Bayernliga.